 Realize, above all, that you should allow yourself to experience these things without becoming discouraged or giving up.
 Even the best coders in the world still make mistakes, sometimes put together messy code snippets, or also run into development problems long after a program or application has been “finished.”

 Just look at how often the Windows operating system receives updates.
 Sure, many of them are designed to fix security issues and patch emerging vulnerabilities.
-Still, the updates you see labeled as “stability”-focused are meant to fix bugs, problems, and mistakes in the code.
+Still, the updates you see labelled as “stability”-focused are meant to fix bugs, problems, and mistakes in the code.

 To advance from a beginner to an intermediate and eventually an advanced program developer, try your hand at more challenging projects like: